Welcome to Ready Country Club

 We invite all neighbors in the Country Club area to join us:

-San Rafael Country Club is located in the Wildland-Urban Interface (WUI) where homes are intermixed with open space and wildland vegetation.
-Although not listed as one of the 23 communities in Marin County listed on CAL FIRE’S Communities at Risk list, our neighborhood’s designation in the WUI puts us at high risk from wildfires.
+San Rafael Country Club is partly located in the Wildland-Urban Interface (WUI) where homes are intermixed with open space and wildland vegetation.
+Although not one of the 23 communities in Marin County listed on CAL FIRE’S Communities at Risk list, our neighborhood’s designation in the WUI puts us at high risk from wildfires.

 The Country Club Area encompasses some or all of the following roads: Alta Vista Way, Brodea Way, Crown Point Road, Deer Park Avenue, Dominican Way, Fairway Drive, Highland Avenue, Junipero Serra Avenue, Lunada Court, Madeline Lane, Margarita Drive, Marina Boulevard, Marina Court Drive, Moncada Way, Montecito Road, Morgan Lane, Pigeon Hollow Road, Point San Pedro Road, Sea view Avenue, Sea View Drive, Summit Avenue and West Seaview Avenue,.

 Country Club consists of 298 acres of approximately 1000 people and 315 homes.
 The neighborhood features large single-family residences on flat and hillside lots averaging between 1 and 2 acres, many with locked gates and narrow driveways.
-With recent average neighborhood sales prices of $1.75 million, total residential property value likely exceeds $500 million.
+With recent average neighborhood sales prices in excess of $1.75 million, total residential property value likely exceeds $500 million.

 Most of the homes were built in the 1950’s and 1960’s.
 As an older, fully developed neighborhood, minimal growth is anticipated.